federico-fiorini/dbg.web-server/README.md

 ##DRONE BE GONE - WEB SERVER
 <br>
-Drone Be Gone is a system that creates a no-fly zone where drones cannot enter.<br> Currently works only with Parrot drones (controlled via wifi).
+Drone Be Gone is a system that creates a no-fly zone where drones cannot enter.
+Currently works only with Parrot drones (controlled via wifi).

 ###HOW IT WORKS
 The system works with a certain number of devices (we used Raspberry Pi) disposed on the perimeter of the designed no-fly zone and connected to a central web server that implements a simple REST API and shows logs informations. <br><br>
-[Here](../) there is the implementation of the web server while on the devices we run the [client application](https://github.com/federico-fiorini/dbg.client).
+[Here](https://github.com/federico-fiorini/dbg.web-server) there is the implementation of the web server while on the devices we run the [client application](https://github.com/federico-fiorini/dbg.client).

 ###HOW TO SET UP